-Whether you do it on a regular basis or not, you will learn how to manage deadlines, work in a team and practise skills like sub-editing, but you also have the chance to bring forward issues faced by your fellow students or campaign for changes on your university campus.
+Whether you do it on a regular basis or not, you will learn how to manage deadlines, work in a team and practise vital skills like sub-editing.
+You also have the chance to bring forward issues faced by your fellow students or campaign for changes on your university campus.

-Volunteering may sound a lot like unpaid work experience, but it normally lasts for shorter periods of time and it doesn't require many expenses.
+Volunteering may sound a lot like unpaid work experience, but it normally lasts for shorter periods of time or a one-off event.

-Freelancing is perhaps the scariest thing to consider while you're still in university, as you may feel like you're lacking a comprehensive portfolio to back up your skills.
+Freelancing is perhaps the scariest thing to consider while you are still cash-strapped and time-poor at university.
+There is also the feeling that you do not have the portfolio to back up your skills.

-The hardest part of freelancing is pitching your ideas for commission, but the key to this is confidence, as we found out in a recent podcast on pitching advice for student journalists.
+The hardest part of freelancing is pitching your ideas for commission, but the key to this is confidence and understanding a publication's audience.

 Most outlets will have some sort of help for pitching guidelines, so make sure you become familiar with the type of content the outlet is looking for, the audience and who to contact.

-But whether you are crafting a lengthy pitch that includes all the details of your research – what, who, when, where and why – or a short email that briefly explains the idea and why you're the best person to do it, the most important thing is being confident in your story.
+Start crafting pitches that includes all the details of your research – what, who, when, where and why – or a short email that briefly explains why you are the best person to handle the story.

 Free daily newsletter